 More to the point, the Court said there are “private facts contained in a sample of a person’s blood” that they have a right not to share.
 Under the Fourth Amendment to the U.S. Constitution, a person cannot be compelled to share such “private facts” unless the police first obtain a search warrant.
 As the police failed to do so here, the search was invalid.

-Speak with a Galveston or League City DWI Accident Lawyer Today
+Speak with a Texas DWI Accident Lawyer Today

 The Court of Criminal Appeals’ decision is an important victory for anyone suspected of a crime following a possible DWI accident.
 Especially when you are lying in a hospital in a vulnerable state, the police and the courts still have a duty to protect your basic constitutional rights.